 We commenced development of the G4X and are currently developing certain spatial biology service offerings, which are subject to all the risks and uncertainties associated with the development of highly complex and novel life sciences products and services.
 We have not met a number of technical and performance metrics that we believe will be necessary to achieve prior to commercialization.
-If we do not achieve the required technical specifications and performance metrics for the G4X or our spatial biology service offerings or if development work is delayed, reprioritized, or otherwise not performed according to schedule, then we may not be successful in completing development of the G4X or our spatial biology service offerings and their commercial launch may be adversely affected, delayed or not occur at all.
-Additionally, the G4X and/or our spatial biology service offerings could be subject to redesign or further improvements, which could result in delays in finalizing development and commencing commercialization, after feedback from collaborators and KOLs.
+If we do not achieve the required technical specifications and performance metrics for the G4X or our spatial biology service offerings or if development work is delayed, reprioritized, or otherwise not performed according to schedule, then we may not be successful in completing development of the G4X and/or our spatial biology service offerings could be subject to redesign or further improvements, which could result in delays in finalizing development and commencing commercialization, after feedback from collaborators and KOLs.
 Any delay or failure by us to successfully develop, release, commercialize and maintain the G4X, our spatial biology service offerings, or other multiomic technologies could have a substantial adverse effect on our business and results of operations.